alan-turing-institute/alexa-room-finder/docs/troubleshooting.md

 2. Once you've done this, go to the Home section of https://alexa.amazon.co.uk, and read the error message, which should be printed on a card there.
 This should give you an idea of what's going wrong.
 If it's something like an invalid or expired token, try relinking, then have a quick look at 'Problems with Account Linking'.
 It's not guaranteed to a a problem with account linking though, it could be an issue with how the lambda is parsing the token.
 So take a look at the lambda too - the 'Debugging Code' section may help a bit.

-3. If you want to know exactly where the error occurred, go to the [AWS console](https://eu-west-1.console.aws.amazon.com/console/home?region=eu-west-1#), log in as the corporate Amazon account, then go to CloudWatch, then Logs.
+3. If you want to know exactly where the error occurred, go to the [AWS console](https://eu-west-1.console.aws.amazon.com/console/home?region=eu-west-1#), log in as the Amazon account, then go to CloudWatch, then Logs.
 Open the logs for aws/lambda/RoomFinder.
 Review the most recent logs to find the error reporting.
 You can find the specific RequestID that failed back at https://alexa.amazon.co.uk, in the Home section.
 Google the error, and see if there's an easy fix.
 If not, move onto the next step.

 4. Now it's probably worth checking if the API requests/endpoints themselves are working.
 As usual, I'd suggest using [Postman](getpostman.com) to test each one.
 See 'Postman Help' for how to get Postman a token.